Master of Geographic Information Systems

 The MGIS program may be completed on a full-time or part-time basis.

 MGIS students are required to take 10 courses in their program.
 These 10 courses must include the five core courses (see below).
-The remaining five options will be chosen by the student and their supervisor, and will generally either build on the student's GIS skills or enhance their knowledge of their application specialty.
+The remaining five options will generally either build on the student's GIS skills or enhance their knowledge of their application specialty.

 Core Courses: The five mandatory "core" courses that each student in the MGIS program must take are: